iFergal/ln-fyp/README.md

 # Lightning Network Simulator
 Intended to show the benefits of atomic multi-path payments on the Lightning Network and its impact on the success rate of payments.

+**N.B.** Need to figure out how to attempt new payment paths after some keep repeatedly failing.
+And in case of AMP, next choice path maybe shouldn't be the same as previous?
+Or should it try at least once.
+Hard to know.
+Maybe on the fly calculations of virtually deducting the amnt you previously sent when finding the path - difficult.

 ## Roadmap
 #### Sections
-1. **Core functionality:** nodes & channel initalisation, route finding, fees per hop calculations, payments.
+1. **Core functionality:** nodes & channel initalisation, route finding, fees per hop calculations, payments, offline nodes mid transactions.
-2. **Simulation:** topology generation, initial equity distribution, payment distributions, network latency, threading, configuration, logging & analysis, real graphs.
+2. **Simulation:** topology generation, initial equity distribution, payment distributions, fee distribution, offline node distribution, network latency, threading, configuration, logging & analysis, real graphs.

 #### Essential
 - Create basic network/graph of nodes, with edges representing payment channels of equity and allow for (attempt at least) transfer of regular payments between nodes.